Logo-stateuniv

 Most Popular Fields of Study

-All applicants to ECPI College of Technology must have a high school diploma or a GED certificate, and they must make satisfactory financial arrangements and complete an admissions interview.
+All applicants to ECPI must have a high school diploma or a GED certificate, and they must make satisfactory financial arrangements and complete an admissions interview.
 Additionally, applicants must submit satisfactory entrance exam scores.
 An SAT score of at least 950 or an ACT score of at least 20 will satisfy admission requirements for all programs except computer programming, database programming, simulation and game programming, web development, School of Health Science programs, and bachelor of science degree programs.

 High school and college transcripts and proof of entrance exam scores should be sent to ECPI directly from the respective schools or testing centers.
 Student copies will not be accepted.

-Applicants seeking admission to a bachelor of science degree program, or to the computer programming, database programming, simulation and game programming, or web development programs must pass the programming test.
+Applicants seeking admission to a Bachelor of Science degree program, or to the computer programming, database programming, simulation and game programming, or web development programs must pass the programming test.
 Applicants to the practical or registered nursing, physical therapist assistant, and medical radiography programs must pass the TEAS test.

 Online applicants must take ECPI’s online English and math tests.
 If applicants score below the required level on either test, they may still be admitted as single-subject students in either Introduction to Writing or Introduction to Mathematics, pending approval of the campus president.
 After successfully completing these subjects, the applicant may then enroll in a full program of study.